meltyourface/blank/posts/Anti-witchcraft-spells/Monthly-Anti-Witchcraft-Ritual-Guide-for-Spiritual-Cleansing/index.md

 4. Lavender - For purification, protection, and peace.
 5. Angelica - For protection, removing hexes and curses, and connecting to higher spiritual realms.

-Potent Incantations: Incorporate powerful incantations and chants to strengthen the ritual's effectiveness:
+**Potent Incantations**: Incorporate powerful incantations and chants to strengthen the ritual's effectiveness:

 1. "By the power of the Moon and the elements four, I cleanse this space and limit the unwanted forces' entry."
 2. "As the light surrounds me, and the spirits guide me, I invoke their protection against all negativity and harm."